V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – mpupulu : quality of being rich enough, having enough to live on or owning a lot of properties

-– mpusu : highway, main road, public road / fabric used as clothing and used as currency
+– mpusu : highway, main road, public road, public path / fabric used as clothing or as currency

 – mputa : prostitute / name of the queen in the card game